-The rules for the treatment of dormant assets
+The rules for the treatment of contactless and dormant assets

 Banks must take appropriate measures to ensure that contact with the customer is not lost.
-Should, despite these measures, the bank not have contact with the customer over a lengthier period of time, then according to the current legislation and the guidelines, it must:
+Should, despite these measures, the bank not have contact with the customer, over a lengthier period of time, then, according to current legislation and the guidelines, it must:

-- flag assets in cases where contact with the customer can no longer be established as being “without contact” for 10 years after last contact was made.
+- flag assets in cases where contact with the customer can no longer be established.

-Individuals with knowledge of possible assets without contact or dormant assets, to which he or she is entitled, should contact the bank in question.
+Individuals with knowledge of possible assets without contact or dormant assets, to which they are entitled, should contact the bank in question, provided they know them.
 In cases where the name of the bank is unknown, it has been possible since 1996 to conduct a search with the help of the Swiss Banking Ombudsman.
 A search can be conducted at any time once assets have become without contact – it is not necessary that the 60 years have passed.
-Because the assets that are contained in this centralised database are subject to bank-client confidentiality, an inquiry may only be made through the Banking Ombudsman and only with proof of entitlement.
+Because the assets that are contained in this centralised database are subject to bank-customer confidentiality, an inquiry through the Banking Ombudsman is only possible with proof of entitlement.
 For such a search to be conducted, the claimant must submit documents that substantiate entitlement to the assets.
 This ensures that only those individuals who are in fact entitled to the assets, receive the assets in question.
-If assets are found, the Banking Ombudsman contacts the affected bank, which conducts a final verification of the legitimacy of the claimant, and the contact between the bank and the client is re-established in this manner.
+If assets are found, the Banking Ombudsman contacts the affected bank, which conducts a final verification of the legitimacy of the claimant, and the contact between the bank and the customer is re-established in this manner.